kuds/rl-car-racing/README.md

 ## Training Note
 - Set `ent_coef` for PPO as it encourages exploration of other actions.
 Stable Baseline3 defaults the value to 0.0.
 [More Information](https://www.youtube.com/watch?v=1ppslywmIPs)
 - Do not set your `eval_freq` too low, as it can sometimes cause instability during learning due to being interrupted by evaluation. (e.g. >=10,000)
 - `buffer_size` defaults to 1,000,000, which requires significant memory for DQN and SAC.
-Try setting to a more practical amount (e.g. 500,000 or 100,000)
+Try setting to a more practical amount (e.g. 200,000)

 ## Finding Theta Blog Posts:
  - [Solving Gymnasium's Car Racing with Reinforcement Learning](https://www.findingtheta.com/blog/solving-gymnasiums-car-racing-with-reinforcement-learning)